How to Choose Glasses That Actually Suit Your Face

 Think About How You’ll Actually Wear Them

 Not just how they look in the mirror.
+Ask yourself:

 • Will I wear these all day or just occasionally?